17 BEST Things To Do in Miraflores Lima, Peru

 2. Go On A Bike Ride on The Malecon

 Because the Malecon is so long, one of the best ways to explore it is on a bike.
-Not only does the path offers stunning views, but the ocean breeze you get from being on a bike is just spectacular.
+Not only does the path offer stunning views, but the ocean breeze you get from being on a bike is just spectacular.

 There are many bike rental companies throughout Miraflores for anyone interested in biking the malecón.
 Though we haven’t rented one ourselves, we have heard great reviews for Mirabici.
 One of their locations is located right on the malecón!